oconnor0/fourth-world-srd/content/40-classes/fighter.md

 ---

 - TODO:
-  - +Level to weapon damage rolls?
+  - +Level to weapon damage rolls? (+half Level to weapon damage rolls)
   - HP includes Vitality modifier per Level?
 Or Vitality score per Tier?
 Or Vitality modifier per Tier?
   - Gunslinger is fighter subclass?
   - Are there subclasses?
 Subclass is instead of exploits at 1, 4, 8, 12, 16?